-Notes to and forming part of the financial statements
+Notes to and forming part of the financial statements for the year ended 31 December 2019

 1 Fund information

 RenFin Limited (the "Fund") was incorporated in the British Virgin Islands under the British Virgin Islands Business Companies Act, 2004 (as amended) on 14 September 2006 as a closed-ended investment company with limited liability.
 The registered address of the Fund is Jayla Place, Wickhams Cay 1, Road Town, Tortola VG 1110, British Virgin Islands.